mitchjdunn/mitch-ims/README.md

 Welcome to your **Personal Inventory Management System (IMS)**, a lightweight, locally run desktop application designed to track physical items, group them into categories, and track where they belong using physical location mapping.

-The project features a premium glassmorphic dark-theme Web UI, a high-performance Python API service, and a strict SQL database schema with automated event logging.
+The project features a premium glassmorphic light-theme React Web UI, a high-performance Python API service, and a strict SQL database schema with automated event logging.

 ---